python/cpython/Doc/library/socket.rst

    Set a timeout on blocking socket operations.
 The *value* argument can be a nonnegative float expressing seconds, or ``None``.
-If a float is given, subsequent socket operations will raise an :exc:`timeout` exception if the timeout period *value* has elapsed before the operation has completed.
+If a float is given, subsequent socket operations will raise a :exc:`timeout` exception if the timeout period *value* has elapsed before the operation has completed.
 Setting a timeout of ``None`` disables timeouts on socket operations.
    ``s.settimeout(0.0)`` is equivalent to ``s.setblocking(0)``;